 Clear communication of the implementation process

 Once a new process improvement has been established, it must be clearly communicated.
 Lead with the value the new process will provide to the company and all of the affected teams.
 Make the steps clear so later the team is comfortable holding each other accountable to following them.
-Make them aware of the long term benefits of making the change.
-This isn't just change for the sake of change - the planning process to both the short term change management and long term strategic implementation to better the company's ability to achieve their 3-5 year strategic plan.
-The key to strategic execution is to have the right business process in place to continual drive progress towards your goal and making adjustments to that plan as more data becomes available.
+Make them aware of the long-term benefits of making the change.
+This isn't just changing for the sake of change - the planning process to both the short-term change management and long term strategic implementation to better the company's ability to achieve their 3-5 year strategic plan.
+The key to strategy execution is to have the right business process in place to continual drive progress towards your goal and adjusting that plan as more data becomes available.
 This needs to be mentioned face to face at weekly meetings, then followed up by an email to implement the new process.

 Drive new business process adoption